awesomesuzjon/C-Delegates-/README.md

 # C-Delegates-
-A Delegates program on C#
+A mathmatical operation program  using Delegates in C#